Latest COVID-19 impacts—Qld national parks, state forests and recreation areas. Check the latest information and updates.

 Essentials: These are remote camping sites and visitors must be self-sufficient.
 Please take rubbish and toilet waste with you when leaving.

-- Also see: things to know before you go
+- Also see: before you visit

 Mobile phone coverage: Not available.